-In one of my favorite Westerns, Big Jake, Richard Boone portrayed vicious gang leader John Fain who demanded $1,000,000 for the return of Jake McCandles' grandson.
-Above as John Fain from Big Jake.
+In one of my favorite Westerns, Big Jake, Richard Boone portrayed vicious gang leader John Fain who demanded $1,000,000 for Jake McCandles' grandson's return.
+Above is John Fain from Big Jake.

 I read that Richard Boone was aware of the financial problems that the film was having, so he refused a salary for his part as General Sam Houston.
-Its said that a grateful John Wayne gave him a Rolls-Royce as well as the buckskin coat he wore in the film as compensation.
+It's said that a grateful John Wayne gave him a Rolls-Royce and the buckskin coat he wore in the film as compensation.